 The city does not have a dedicated sewerage system.
-However, during field observation and HH survey, it was found that there are certain areas where toilets are directly connected to open drains or storm sewer.
+However, during field observation and HH survey, it was found that there are some certain areas where toilets are directly connected to open drains.
 Similarly, a portion of septic tanks is directly connected to open drains or storm sewer.
-Therefore, T1A1C6 system is considered as 6.3% of the total population of the city to generate the SFD graphic.
-Similarly, T1A2C6 system is considered as 2.7% of the total population of the city to generate the SFD graphic.
+Therefore, T1A1C6 system is considered as 7.8% of the total population of the city to generate the SFD graphic.
+Similarly, the T1A2C6 system is considered 2.9% of the total population of the city to generate the SFD graphic.
 In the absence of a sewerage system, the faecal sludge in T1A1C6 and the supernatant in T1A2C6 are directly discharged untreated into the river or the environment.